max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			v.material													// (optional) the material on the mesh (Asset.Material)
-			v.mesh														// (optional) the mesh to show on each point (Asset.RenderMesh, default is a unit box) v.maxCount													// (optional) maximum amount of points to show, starts cutting off indices at 0 (default is null for unlimited) v.show(points)												// show an array of points, returns the array of created SceneObjects v.add(points)												// append to array of points, returns the total array of SceneObjects v.getTransforms()											// get an array of transform components v.clear()													// destroy all objects
+			v.mesh														// (optional) the mesh to show on each point (Asset.RenderMesh, default is a unit box) v.maxCount													// (optional) maximum amount of points to show, starts cutting off indices at 0 (default is null for unlimited) v.show(points)												// show points, returns the array of created SceneObjects v.add(points)												// append to points, returns the total array of SceneObjects v.getTransforms()											// get an array of transform components v.clear()													// destroy all objects